Checkpoints, burned towns, eerie quiet: The slow reveal of Oregon wildfire damage

 Trett said that so far there are no reports of any deaths among Detroit residents, and he is hopeful for the future.

 Utilities can be reconstructed.
 Some people will have insurance money to help them rebuilding.
-Others will need financial assistances if they are to stay.
+Others will need financial assistance if they are to stay.

 One of his first priorities is to get back to Detroit for a look at what remains.